slamora/brackets-wiki/Live-Preview-Overview.md

 #### Interstitial page

-Loaded to ensure a connection before starting agents and loading document url.
+Loaded to ensure a connection before starting agents and then navigating to document url.

 #### **brackets-shell** Native Implementation